yonasBSD/github-ci/docs/configuration/linters.md

 ### settings

 Per-linter settings.
-Currently only `format` linter has configurable settings.
+The `format` and `style` linters have configurable settings.

 ## Available Linters